Green Hierarchical Vision Transformer for Masked Image Modeling: Related Works

 \textbf{Masked Language/Image Modeling.}\quad Self-supervised pre-training has revolutionized the NLP.
 Among them, the Masked Language Modeling (MLM) proposed in BERT~\cite{devlin2019bert} and its variants~\cite{brown2020language} are the most dominant methods, which learn representations by predicting the tokens that are randomly masked in the input sentence.
 Masked Image Modeling has a similar idea of predicting corrupted images, and some of these methods~\cite{vincent2008extracting,pathak2016context} were proposed Even preceded to BERT.
 These methods were, however, unable to perform on par with other pre-training paradigms at that time.
 Until recently, aided by the significant advancement of Vision Transformers~\cite{dosovitskiy2020image}, several MIM methods presented promising results~\cite{dosovitskiy2020image,bao2021beit,he2021masked,xie2021simmim,wei2021masked} and became the state-of-the-art of self-supervised learning in CV.
 These methods can be roughly differentiated in terms of the prediction target, \eg, color bins~\cite{dosovitskiy2020image}, discrete tokens~\cite{bao2021beit,dong2021peco} from pre-trained VAEs~\cite{van2017neural,ramesh2021zero}, raw pixels~\cite{he2021masked,xie2021simmim}, and handcrafted features~\cite{wei2021masked}.
 Among these approaches, MAE~\cite{he2021masked} exhibited competitive performance as well as impressive efficiency as it discards the masked tokens and operates only on the visible ones.

 \textbf{Isotropic and Hierarchical Vision Transformers.}\quad The seminal work Vision Transformer (ViT)~\cite{dosovitskiy2020image} revolutionized the conventional view of images.
-ViT, and its variants~\cite{touvron2021training}, treat an image as a sequence of patches and adopt a pure Transformer~\cite{vaswani2017attention} backbone to model the patches for image classification, achieving an impressive performance even compared with the Convolutional Neural Networks.
+ViT, and its variant~\cite{touvron2021training}, treat an image as a sequence of patches and adopt a pure Transformer~\cite{vaswani2017attention} backbone to model the patches for image classification, achieving an impressive performance even compared with the Convolutional Neural Networks.
 Nevertheless, while the results of ViT are promising in classification, its performance on dense prediction tasks is less favorable, which is largely due to its low-resolution feature maps inherited from its isotropic structure and the quadratic complexity of self-attention~\cite{vaswani2017attention}.
-To this end, a strand of works proposed hierarchical structure~\cite{wang2021pyramid,liu2021swin,fan2021multiscale,yuan2021hrformer} and efficient attention~\cite{huang2019interlaced,liu2021swin,chu2021twins,huang2021shuffle} for ViTs, unleashing the potential of ViTs as general-purpose vision backbones.
-Our work performs studies upon the representative method Swin Transformer~\cite{liu2021swin} with (shifted) window local attention that is also widely adopted in other methods~\cite{chu2021twins,yuan2021hrformer,huang2021shuffle}.
+To this end, a strand of works proposed hierarchical structure~\cite{wang2021pyramid,liu2021swin,fan2021multiscale,yuan2021hrformer}, efficient attention~\cite{huang2019interlaced,liu2021swin,chu2021twins,huang2021shuffle}, and locality bias~\cite{d2021convit,wu2021cvt,guo2022cmt,yu2022metaformer} for ViTs, unleashing the potential of ViTs as general-purpose vision backbones.
+Our work performs studies upon the representative hierarchical ViTs, Swin Transformer~\cite{liu2021swin} and Twins Transformer~\cite{chu2021twins} but generalizes to any other ViTs with window local attention or convolution/pooling.

 \darkgreen{\textbf{Green AI.}}\quad Witnessing the exponential growth of computations of big AI models~\cite{devlin2019bert,brown2020language,liu2021swinv2}, the concept of \darkgreen{Green AI} attains mounting attention in recent years~\cite{schwartz2020green,xu2021survey}.
 Rather than being merely obsessed with accuracy, \darkgreen{Green AI} advocates making efficiency an important measure of AI models, championing the greener approaches that are more inclusive to the research community.
 This work follows the path of \darkgreen{Green AI} and presents a greener approach for MIM with hierarchical ViTs.